On the role of interaction in sequential Monte Carlo algorithms: Discussion

-\end{enumerate} The motivation for (\ref{enu:criterion1}) is the theoretical assurance given by Theorem~\ref{thm:L_R_mix}.
-The motivation for (\ref{enu:criterion2}) is simply that we do not want an algorithm which is much more expensive than any of the standard SMC methods, Algorithms~\ref{alg:SIS}--\ref{alg:boot_pf} and the ARPF.
-It is easily checked that the complexity of SIS is $O(N)$ per unit time step, which is the same as the complexity of the BPF \citep{carpenter1999improved} and the ARPF.
+\item[(b)] the computational complexity of associated sampling, weight and ESS calculations should not be prohibitively high. \end{longlist} The motivation for (a) is the theoretical assurance given by Theorem~\ref{thmm:L_R_mix}.
+The motivation for (b) is simply that we do not want an algorithm which is much more expensive than any of the standard SMC methods, Algorithms \ref{alg:SIS}--\ref{alg:boot_pf} and the ARPF.
+It is easily checked that the complexity of SIS is $\mathrm{O}(N)$ per unit time step, which is the same as the complexity of the BPF \cite {carpenter1999improved} and the ARPF.

-Throughout the remainder of Section~\ref{sub:Algorithms-with-adaptive} we shall assume that $\mathbb{A}_{N}$ consists only of transition matrices of simple random walks on regular undirected graphs.
-We impose a little structure in addition to this as per the following definition, which identifies an object related to the standard notion of a block-diagonal matrix. \begin{defn*} A \textbf{B-matrix} is a Markov transition matrix which specifies a simple random walk on a regular undirected graph which has a self-loop at every vertex and whose connected components are all complete subgraphs. \end{defn*} Note that due to the graph regularity appearing in this definition, if $\mathbb{A}_{N}$ consists only of B-matrices, then $\mathbf{(B^{++})}$ is immediately satisfied.
+Throughout the remainder of Section~\ref{sub:Algorithms-with-adaptive}, we shall assume that $\mathbb{A}_{N}$ consists only of transition matrices of simple random walks on regular undirected graphs.
+We impose a little structure in addition to this as per the following definition, which identifies an object related to the standard notion of a block-diagonal matrix. \begin{defn*} A \emph{B-matrix} is a Markov transition matrix which specifies a simple random walk on a regular undirected graph which has a self-loop at every vertex and whose connected components are all complete subgraphs. \end{defn*} Note that due to the graph regularity appearing in this definition, if $\mathbb{A}_{N}$ consists only of B-matrices, then (B$^{++}$) is immediately satisfied.
 This regularity is also convenient for purposes of interpretation: it seems natural to use graph degree to give a precise meaning to ``degree of interaction''.
-Indeed $Id$ and $\mathbf{1}_{1/N}$ are both B-matrices, respectively specifying simple random walks on $1$-regular and $N$-regular graphs, and recall for the ARPF, $\mathbb{A}_{N}=\left\{ Id,\mathbf{1}_{1/N}\right\} $; the main idea behind the new algorithms below is to consider an instance of $\alpha$SMC in which $\mathbb{A}_{N}$ is defined to consist of B-matrices of various degrees $d\in[N]$, and define adaptive algorithms which select the value of $\alpha_{n-1}$ by searching through $\mathbb{A}_{N}$ to find the graph with the smallest $d$ which achieves $\mathcal{E}_{n}^{N}\geq\tau>0$ and hence satisfies criterion 1.
+Indeed $\mathrm{Id}$ and $\mathbf{1}_{1/N}$ are both B-matrices, respectively, specifying simple random walks on $1$-regular and $N$-regular graphs, and recall for the ARPF, $\mathbb {A}_{N}= \{ \mathrm{Id},\mathbf{1}_{1/N} \} $; the main idea behind the new algorithms below is to consider an instance of $\alpha$SMC in which $\mathbb{A}_{N}$ is defined to consist of B-matrices of various degrees $d\in[N]$, and define adaptive algorithms which select the value of $\alpha_{n-1}$ by searching through $\mathbb{A}_{N}$ to find the graph with the smallest $d$ which achieves $\mathcal {E}_{n}^{N}\geq\tau>0$ and hence satisfies criterion (a).
 In this way, we ensure provable stability whilst trying to avoid the complete interaction which occurs when $\alpha_{n-1}=\mathbf{1}_{1/N}$.